andrea-calligaris/ff8-sounds-catalog/sound-information.md

 - `2156 common_land_on_feet`:
   - Dollet exam: Galbadian soldiers landing from above.
   - Curfew: White SeeDs arrive to help Ellone.
+  - D-District Prison: Squall is freed from the chains and lands on the ground.
+Exiting from the crane.
+  - Balamb Garden rebellion: SeeDs jumps down from the festival stage.
+  - MD level: through the heavy big hatch down to the true MD level, where there's the oil stratum.
+Squall gets down from the fallen ladder.
+  - White SeeDs come abroad the Balamb Garden deck.
+  - Squall and Rinoa jump down on the solar panels.
-- `2164 seifer_swings_gunblade`: when annoyed; while chasing soldiers; to give orders; when fighting inside the TV station.
+- `2164 seifer_swings_gunblade`: when annoyed; while chasing soldiers; to give orders; when fighting inside the TV station; when interrogating Squall.
 - `2177 common_footsteps_jump`:
   - Dollet exam: Galbadian soldiers jumping down from above.
   - Dollet exam: Selphie (and optionally, Squall and Zell) jumping down the hill.